Bring on the women.

 One of my friends, a beautiful Jamaican mulata told me once about her parents.
 Her mother was a white American woman who had moved to Jamaica in the late 70's.
 There she met my friend's father.
 A Rasta.
 A believer in downpression.
 The white woman and the rasta married and my friend was born.

 Things were pretty bleak in Jamaica back then and my friend's parents had to make the hardest decission.
 Her mother was not that healthy and her chances of getting a job in America were very slim.
 To make things worse, she was white and...he was black.
-That was not a great combination.
+That was not a great combination back then.
 A sick white woman married to a black man was a recipe for disaster.
 Thus, my friend's father took her by the hand and moved to America.
 That was the last time my friend saw her mother.

 That's unthinkable, today.
 But, it was a common tale a few years ago.
 Today, women do not really care.
 Nothing seems to be stopping them now.
 Black or white, single or married, they know how to take care of themselves and are more than willing to scream it out loud from the top of their lungs.